How to buy a low-EMF car

 Electric windows and seats should not be a problem, since they radiate only briefly when the buttons are pushed.

 Electric door locks are fine too, for the same reason.
+Seat warmers and other gadgets can be left off.

 Virtually all cars made from about year 2000 have a wireless RFID key.
 It has a wireless chip embedded in the plastic handle of the key.
 It radiates very briefly when the key is turned to start the engine and is otherwise inert.
 (The smart keys are a different technology that recently replaced the RFID keys, as mentioned earlier.)